 Controversially this worked to encourage drivers into diesel cars in the 1990s by basing the tax on the CO2 exhaust emissions.
 Now there is an extra levy on diesels, but the cost of having a traditional company car is still pretty punitive.
 A 40% taxpayer in a modest mid-range Focus will find an extra £200 disappearing from their wage slip deductions every month, for example.
 For posher cars, it can rise to thousands.

-Which is why there is suddenly such an interest in electric cars.
-As of April 2020, there will be zero percent benefit in kind chargeable on fully electric cars and reduced rates for plug-in-hybrids.
+Which is one of the reasons why there is suddenly such an interest in electric cars.
+The current rate is just 1% percent benefit in kind chargeable on fully electric cars, rising to 2% for 2022 and fixed there until 2025.
+Plug-in-hybrids also have reduced rates, although the savings aren't as dramatic.

-The 0% rate will apply to any pure electric vehicle, whether or not it is new or used.
+The 1% (and later 2%) rate will apply to any pure electric vehicle, whether it is new or used.
 It will also apply to a car registered after 6th April 2020 which is a plug-in hybrid with official exhaust emission levels of less than 50g/km and an electric-only range of 130 miles or more.
 This is currently a little pointless however as we can’t think of any cars which currently meet this requirement, but presumably there are engineers beavering away to make something which will hit this threshold.

+The savings compared to a conventional car are massive.
 For example, if you chose a Tesla Model X as a company car rather than an Audi SQ7 you’ll save more than £20,000 in income tax every year.
-The cost for the Tesla in the 2020/21 period will be zero, rising to just £600 in 2021/22.
+The cost for the Tesla tax will be just £600 in 2021/22.

 The savings on a ‘normal’ family-sized car such as a Nissan Leaf versus a Ford Focus aren’t quite as dramatic, but will still be a four-figure sum.
 There are even reasonable savings to be made by swapping a hybrid for a PHEV.
 For example, if you are running a Prius as a company car and are a 40% taxpayer, taking the plug-in version over the normal hybrid will save you just over £1,000 a year.